abasit-q/abasit-q/README.md

 ### Hi, I am Abdul Basit

 - 💻 I have been developing software for over a decade now; Javascript, Typescript, Go
-- 🤯 I am learning GoLang and Rust at the moment
+- 🤯 Trying to master GoLang and learn Rust at the moment
 - 🌎 I love to travel and 🏋🏻 🚴🏻 🧗🏻 🏃🏻 🪂 🏇